linspector/uplink/README.md

 I actually use "[DBeaver](https://dbeaver.io/)" for taking a look at the data uplink is collecting.

 There will be a Gtk+ frontend to uplink at some time but this project is at a very early stage of development, so I want to write the collector first.
 Even support for other SQL databases is in planning in conjunction with the Gtk+ frontend.
-I use sqlite3 only because I can move fast-forward.
+I use MariaDB only because I can move fast-forward.

 ## TODO (in no particular order)